 A vasectomy is a procedure that makes a man permanently unable to get a woman pregnant.
-It involves cutting or blocking the two tubes, called the vas deferens, so that sperm can no longer get into the semen.
+It involves cutting or blocking two tubes, called the vas deferens inside the scrotum.
+This prevents sperm from getting into the semen.

-Vasectomy may be the safest, most effective kind of birth control.
-Only about one or two out of 1,000 couples get pregnant the first year after a vasectomy.
+Aside from the use of a condom, vasectomy may be the safest, most effective kind of birth control.
+Only about 1 or 2 out of 1,000 couples get pregnant the first year after a vasectomy.

 Can a vasectomy be reversed?